Do kids grow out of childhood asthma?

 • Fast breathing that causes skin to pull around the neck and/or ribs

-• Frequent chest colds
+• Frequent colds or other respiratory illnesses

-Asthma treatments and medications
+Asthma Treatments and Medications

 There are many medications that can help your child manage their asthma symptoms.
 Some of these medications include: